cloudflare/workers-sdk/.changeset/curly-colts-beam.md

-Now we update the request's Host header to that passed from the Proxy Worker in a custom `MF-Original-Url` header, but only do this if the request also contains a shared secret between the Proxy Worker and User Worker, which is passed via the `MF-Proxy-Signature` header.
+Now we update the request's Host header to that passed from the Proxy Worker in a custom `MF-Original-Url` header, but only do this if the request also contains a shared secret between the Proxy Worker and User Worker, which is passed via the `MF-Proxy-Shared-Secret` header.
 This last feature is to prevent a malicious website from faking the Host header in a request directly to the User Worker.

 Fixes https://github.com/cloudflare/next-on-pages/issues/588